Is It Worth Saving? 5 Signs Your Relationship Still Has Hope

 If these signs resonate, but you're still hesitating, let’s talk about common fears holding you back:

-Focus on progress made so far, no matter how small.
+Focus on progress made so far, no matter how small."What if I'm settling?"

 Someone "better" isn’t the point.
 Focus on whether this relationship is currently worth your investment.